bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Understand interactions between MD, GB and CF (EFs are not encoded) and test how these morphogenetic events of gastrulation contribute to the formation of EFs-->

 To better understand the contribution of local and global sources of stress on the tissue mechanics of the head--trunk boundary, we created a model of an epithelial monolayer confined inside a rigid shell.
-Our model represents one side of a frontal slice between the midline and the dorsal apex of a *Drosophila* embryo with its typical morphological proportions ({@fig:mitogerm}f, {@fig:model}a).
+Our model represents one side of a frontal slice between the midline and the dorsal apex of a *Drosophila* embryo with its typical morphological proportions ({@fig:mitogerm}f, {@fig:proportions}).
 The blastoderm consists of an elliptical arc of equidistant particles connected by springs and enclosed on one side by a rigid barrier representing the vitelline envelope ({@fig:mitogerm}g).
 In this 1D elastic model under confinement, the sum of the stretching energy ($\Kappa_{s}$) of springs (edges) with the bending energy ($\Kappa_{b}$) of particles (vertices) gives the total energy (*W*) of the system, while the ratio of both energies adjusted by the radius of the vitelline envelope ($\Kappa_{b}/\Kappa_{s} R_{vit}^2$) defines a dimensionless bending rigidity, the main parameter of our model ({@fig:mitogerm}h).
 To simulate the physical interactions between mitotic domains, germ band, and cephalic furrow, we then coded the mitotic domains as regions of compressed strings and the cephalic furrow as a narrow region with an intrinsic negative curvature making the particles invaginate ({@fig:mitogerm}g).